 Our business and its operations, including but not limited to our research and development activities, could be adversely affected by health epidemics in regions where we have business operations, and such health epidemics could cause significant disruption in the operations of third parties upon whom we rely.
-In response to public health directives and orders related to COVID-19 and based on guidance from public health officials, we have implemented and continue to implement work-from-home policies for our employees on an office-by-office basis.
+In response to public health directives and orders related to COVID-19 and based on guidance from public health officials, we have implemented and may continue to implement work-from-home policies for our employees on an office-by-office basis.
 The effects of executive and similar government orders, shelter-in-place orders and our work-from-home policies may negatively impact our growth, including our ability to recruit and onboard new employees, and productivity, disrupt our business and delay our preclinical and clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 These and similar, and perhaps more severe, disruptions in our operations could negatively impact our business, operating results and financial condition.

 Our clinical trials have been and may continue to be affected by the COVID-19 pandemic.
-For example, while we initiated the Phase 2 trial (ENTRIGUE) of BIO89-100 for the treatment of SHTG and a paired-biopsy histology cohort as part of the Phase 1b/2a trial of BIO89-100 in NASH in 2020, our successful completion of these trials will depend on the external environment with respect to COVID-19 remaining conducive to executing the trial safely and effectively.
-The COVID-19 surge observed late in the fourth quarter of 2020 and in the first quarter of 2021 has adversely impacted enrollment in these studies.
-While the recent COVID-19 surge in Europe has also resulted in enrollment challenges in certain geographies, we are working closely with our CRO and remain optimistic that enrollment will pick up in the trial.
-Similarly, while we expect to initiate the Phase 2b trial (ENLIVEN) of BIO89-100 in NASH patients in the second quarter of 2021, we may be delayed in the initiation of such trial due to COVID-19 or related government restrictions.
+For example, while we initiated the Phase 2 trial (ENTRIGUE) of BIO89-100 for the treatment of SHTG, our successful completion of these trials will depend on the external environment with respect to COVID-19 remaining conducive to executing the trial safely and effectively.
+The COVID-19 surge observed late in the fourth quarter of 2020 and in the first quarter of 2021 adversely impacted enrollment in this study and we expect to report topline data from this study in the first half of 2022.
+We recently announced completion of target enrollment in our paired biopsy open label histology cohort with topline results anticipated by the end of 2021.
+Given the recent rise in the cases of COVID-19 associated with the delta variant, we cannot predict how this ongoing study may be impacted.